Phase I and II

 - Assess and evaluate data governance, sharing, access and publication guidelines of RAPID data partners

 Click here for a summary of SPEED.
-Results will be shared at the May 2nd F2F WG meeting.

 RAPID Phase II Working Groups